JamesGrigg/Project1Portfolio/index.md

 Same situation as above.
 Was sick on this day as well, and was unable to go to class.
 This week consisted on minimal work which involdd just updating logs, and fixing up a couple of small bugs.

 ### Reflection:
+Yeah...
+I was sick so not a lot happened.
+Not much to reflect on, other than getting sick isn't fun.
+I was able to clean up some logs and work on this documentation tho which is helpful.

 ## Week 12:
 ### Monday Class:
+Today I began working on some new features to implement into the game.
+I started playing around with newer objectives to add into the game, such as having the user put things into the drawers and cupboard instead of just the sink.
+Today was primarily just experimentation on how easily it was going to be to use triggers in unity, especially ones that move (for in the drawer).
+I got a good idea on how to implement these new levels and will progress from here.

 ### Thursday Class:
+Today I found out that I would be doing the TEXpo this weekend in the Hub.
+I would have to present my app once again (just like the other Open day), and decided to stick with the app i used on that Open day.
+I cleaned up that version of the app, and included the HUD which isn't affected by the visual conditions.
+I didn't really work anymore on the project, rather than cleaned up the old version so that I can get some more accurate feedback from the TEXpo.

 ### Saturday:
 Today we had the TEXpo in the Hub at Polytech.
 The TEXpo ran from 11am to 4pm, and I had to present my app.
 I had plenty of people come and use the app, and was able to get some valuable feedback in regards to certain features the users liked and disliked, as well as features they would like to see implemented.
 People seemed to have quite positive feedback regarding the app, however it was hard to judge properly as most people were too shy to really give the app a go as they had to wear the headset.
 The people who did give it a go, suggested that I need to emphasise the visual condition's name as they were too distracted playing the game to take time and read the HUD.
 Other feedback suggestions and ideas are on the "Brainstorm Ideas / Feedback" wiki page.
 It was good to be able to get some consumer feedback on the product, and it has given me some things to work on since I was starting to run out of good ideas.

 ### Reflection:
+The TEXpo was a fun experience.
+I got some valuable feedback from all types of people, and all of it was positive.
+A lot of people were impressed with it, and others were happy to hear that it was to help with research of visual conditions.
+I got some good ideas from users on how to make the game better for users, especially users who have never used it before.
+The app must be at least a little enjoyable as we had a few kids get really into the game and play with it for a long time.
+From here I have some good ideas on what to do.

 ## Week 13:
 ### Monday Class: